 Do you have a budget for your lighthouse getaway?
 Are you looking for a luxury hotel, guest house, self catering cottage, or something more basic like camping or a hostel?
 There are lots of different options available depending on your budget, and where you want to stay.

-Often properties want a minimum number of nights’ stay.
+Often properties want a minimum number of nights’ stay, so bear this in mind.

 Some locations will welcome your four-legged friends, but some do not, so do check in advance.